preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 The following settings are available for the views:

-+ **Add Column**: This is not columns in columns in a table.
-Think: What information do I want to show about the people?
++ **Add Column**: This is not like columns in columns in a table.
+You should think: What information do I want to display about the people?
 You must always add at least one column or nothing will be shown!
++ Adjust Columns**: Use this option the order in which the selected columns are shown.
 + **Person Name**: Select property to get the Person Name from.
 + **Show Profile Image**: Select this option to show the person's image.
 + **Slide Height**: Set the height of the area to show the content in.
 Available for Roller view only.
 + **Alignment Option**: Set vertical alignment for the content.
 Available for Roller view only.
 + **Justify Options**: Set horizontal alignment for the content.
 Available for Roller view only.
 + **Show Achivements**: This option is a preparation for functionality to come.
+Not used yet.
 Available for Card view only.
 + **Max no of Columns**: Set the maximum number of columns to be displayed.
 + **Sort By**: Select the property to sort the list by.
 + **Paging**: Select how paging should work; “No Paging”, “Classic” or “Scroll”.
 See below for examples.
 Scroll is note applicabale for Roller view.
-+ **Item Limit**: To limit the number of items being displayed, add a fixed number here.
-If you set a high number (for example the default, 50) as many people as meets the query criteria is shown, up to that number.
-If you set a low number, that is the number of people tha list will show, regardless of how many meets the query criteria.
-Set 0 for no Item Limit.
++ **Page Size**: To limit the number of items being displayed per "page", add a fixed number here.
+Works together with Paging.
 + **Left Zone Width, Right Zone Width**: Here you can set the width of the left and right zones manually, in pixels, if needed.

 Here's an example of a  Roller view, with Slide Height 150, Alignment Center, Justify Center, No Paging and Item Limit 5.

 .. image:: roller-view.png

-Here's an example of a Classic view (note the page icons at the bottom):
+Here's an example of a Card view with Classic paging (note the page icons at the bottom):

 .. image:: people-rollup-classic-view.png